-"Creature" has some pretty decent sets and costumes in spite of its obvious low budget, and a sense of humor that's often missing from other flicks in this genre.
+Creature has some pretty decent sets and costumes in spite of its obviously low budget, and a sense of humor that's often missing from other flicks in this genre.
 I could have sworn that this film was rated PG-13 when it was released back in the '80s but I doubt if that memory is accurate because there are numerous "F-bombs," some pretty cool, gnarly gore (including a head explosion, a decapitation, and a dude's face being peeled off of his skull) and some bare boobs - all of which would've called for an "R" rating.
-"Creature" is worth a look even if you're tired of the "Alien" saga and its endless retreads.
+Creature is worth a look even if you're tired of the Alien saga and its endless retreads.

 Starring: Mark Hamill, Bill Paxton, Bob Peck